PATH: Professional Advising and Teaching Hub

 Dropping and Adding courses

-- During the Drop / add period – Log onto your ISIS and search for courses.
+- During the Drop / add period – Log onto your ONE.UF and search for courses.
 Add and drop courses as needed.
 If you are unable to add a course that is offered by our college, submit the course request to the corresponding dept.:

 - After drop / add ends – see www.registrar.ufl.edu/currents/dropadd.html for more information